Massachusetts Junior Golfers Commit To College Programs

 EMMA ABRAMSON – WILLIAMS COLLEGE

-Abramson, a senior at Sandwich High School, had a stellar summer than included her first-ever victory in the Mass Girls’ Junior Amateur Championship.
+Abramson, a senior at Sandwich High School, had a stellar summer that included her first-ever victory in the Mass Girls’ Junior Amateur Championship.
 She also qualified for the U.S. Women’s Amateur Championship, coming up just shy of making match play.
 Abramson also finished T2 in the MIAA girls’ golf state championship at Eastward Ho!

 RYAN SCOLLINS – HOLY CROSS